 In the wild, Bourke’s parakeets feed on seeds and grasses.
 They forage on the ground, which is said to be the reason for their lovely color and feather pattern: it helps them blend in.

 Tip: You can find more information about figuring out what your parrot should be eating in the article on parrot diet.
-Malnutrition is a bit of an epidemic among pet parrots, so make sure to inform yourself!
+Malnutrition is a bit of an epidemic among pet parrots, so be sure to inform yourself!

 Bourke’s parakeet temperament